Soroka wins 8th straight decision, Braves mash Mets

 Wheeler (5-5) allowed five runs — four earned — and 10 hits in six innings.

-Reliever Jeurys Familia was charged with three of the four runs that crossed in the seventh.
+Reliever Jeurys Familia, whose ERA stands at 16.50 over his last six innings, was charged with three of the four runs that crossed in the seventh, turning a 5-3 deficit into a blowout.
 Albies lined a two-run single to right to begin the scoring.

-Brian McCann, who reached five times and went 3 for 3, hit a two-run homer and Albies added a solo shot in the eighth.
+“We just stunk,” New York manager Mickey Callaway said.
+“Again, we weren’t good.
+We’ve got to recalibrate what we’re doing and we have to do the job better.
+That’s just plain and simple.”

 TRAINER’S ROOM

 Mets: MRI results on RHP Noah Syndergaard’s right leg showed a low-grade hamstring strain.
 Syndergaard is on the injured list and will miss at least one start. … OF Brandon Nimmo, sidelined since May 21 with neck stiffness, is getting a second opinion.
-Manager Mickey Callaway said there is no timetable for Nimmo’s return. … LHP Jason Vargas, who left Sunday’s loss to St. Louis with a left calf cramp, is expected to make his next turn in the rotation.
+Callaway said there is no timetable for Nimmo’s return. … LHP Jason Vargas, who left Sunday’s loss to St. Louis with a left calf cramp, is expected to make his next turn in the rotation.

 Braves: LHP Sean Newcomb played catch before the game and has shown no ill effects from getting hit in the back of the head by a liner and leaving Saturday’s game.
-Manager Brian Snitker said Newcomb is not symptomatic other than where he got hit and is under no restrictions.
-Snitker expects Newcomb to pitch out of the bullpen as soon as Wednesday.
+Snitker said Newcomb is not symptomatic other than where he got hit and is under no restrictions.
+The manager expects Newcomb to pitch out of the bullpen as soon as Wednesday.

 KEUCHEL’S DEBUT